chonho/incubator-singa/rnn2.md

 #### Functionality

 In setup phase, this layer first constructs the mapping information between classes and words by reading information from ClassShard.
-Then in order to maintain the consistency of operations for each training iteration, it maintains a record vector (length of window_size + 1) and then reads 1st record from the WordShard and puts it in the last position of record vector.
+For the consistency of operations at each training iteration, it maintains a record vector (length of window_size + 1).
+It reads the 1st record from the WordShard and puts it in the last position of record vector.

     void RnnlmDataLayer::Setup() {
     	Assign values to classinfo_;	//Mapping information between classes and words